FDA finds fungus in steroid shots, meningitis toll rises

 Symptoms of fungal meningitis include new or worsening headache, fever, sensitivity to light, stiff neck, weakness or numbness in any part of the body, slurred speech, increased pain, redness or swelling at the injection site.

-(Additional reporting by David Bailey in Minneapolis, Julie Steenhuysen in Chicago and David Morgan in Washington; editing by Michele Gershberg and Matthew Lewis)
+(Additional reporting by David Bailey in Minneapolis, Julie Steenhuysen in Chicago and David Morgan in Washington; Editing by Michele Gershberg, Matthew Lewis and Peter Cooney)